Skip to content

 As VP of Research for 14 1/2 years, Hall led research initiatives across the entire university, overseeing research advancement, administration and ethics.
 Hall’s other experience includes serving as the founder/principal investigator for two national research centers, CREATE, and the National Center for Metropolitan Transportation Research (METRANS).
 He also served as senior associate dean for research in the Viterbi School of Engineering for four years.
 Hall was chair of Industrial and Systems Engineering during a period when it rose to become one of the highest ranked departments in the Viterbi School of Engineering, and when it became the first named academic department at the University of Southern California upon receipt of a $10 million gift from Daniel J. Epstein.

-Hall is the author of Queueing Methods for Services and Manufacturing (Prentice Hall, 1997) and the editor of Handbook of Transportation Science (Springer, 2003), Patient Flow, Reducing Delay in Healthcare Delivery (Springer, 2006; 2nd Edition, December, 2013) and Handbook of Healthcare System Scheduling (Springer, 2012).
+Hall is the author of Queueing Methods for Services and Manufacturing (Prentice Hall, 1997) and Managing Innovation Inside Universities, Systematic Change for Research, Service and Learning (Springer, 2024).
+He is editor of the Handbook of Transportation Science (Springer, 2003), Patient Flow, Reducing Delay in Healthcare Delivery (Springer, 2006; 2nd Edition, December, 2013) and Handbook of Healthcare System Scheduling (Springer, 2012).
+He is co-editing the forthcoming book Innovation at the Interface.
 Hall received his Ph.D.
 (1982) and M.S.
 (1980) in civil engineering from U.C.
 Berkeley.
 He received his B.S. in industrial engineering and operations research from U.C.
 Berkeley in 1979.

 Ph.D.
 Alumni